hongjinqiu/nanhu-print-java/document/introduction.md

 # 3. Main functions of Nanhu-print-java

 ## 3.1.
-Each page has a fixed header, and the last page has a fixed footer.
+Each page has a fixed header, and the last page has a fixed footer (repeat headers and footers fixed to top and bottom on every page).

 Bill printing is a common function in enterprise applications. <br><br>It is usually required to display the title and company name at the top of a page, and display the summary of the table amount, date, company signature and other information at the bottom of the page.